Skip to main content

 The Supreme Court of Canada upheld a recently enacted rape shield law.
 Mills, a defendant in a rape case, challenged the law, arguing it violated sections 7 and 11(d) of the Canadian Charter of Rights and Freedoms.
 The Supreme Court found that the law gave sufficient discrepancy to judges to ensure that the rights of a defendant in a rape case were not violated.

-Sexual Assault - Prior sexual conduct of the complainant - Admissibility of Evidence (Title 11, Chapter 37, General Laws of Rhode Island)
+RI Gen L § 11-37-13 Sexual Assault - Prior sexual conduct of the complainant - Admissibility of Evidence

-If a defendant who is charged with sexual assault intends to introduce evidence at trial that the victim has engaged in sexual activities with other persons, he or she must give prior notice to the court of the intention to introduce such evidence.
-The notice must be given orally and out of the hearing of any other spectators or jurors.
-Upon receiving such notice, the court must order the defendant to make a specific offer of the proof that he or she intends to introduce, and the court will rule on the admissibility of the evidence before it can be offered at trial.
+Under Rhode Island General Laws § 11-37-13, if a defendant charged with sexual assault intends to introduce evidence at trial that the victim has engaged in sexual activities with other persons, they must give prior notice to the court of the intention to introduce such evidence.
+The notice must be given orally and out of earshot of any other spectators or jurors.
+Upon receiving such notice, the court must order the defendant to make a specific offer of the proof that they intend to introduce, and the court will rule on the admissibility of the evidence before it can be offered at trial.

 Subscribe to rape shield law